xxrobone/build-from-tests/README.md

 Here is the test project https://github.com/JTKsson/build-from-tests

 All tests pass.
-Havent put to much enegry on the styling but added some
+Havent put to much energy on the styling but added some

 Feedback:
 - My recommendation would be to provide a little bit more detailed and organized information about your project, which is helpful for anyone who will be working on it.